Read our press release about the campaign launch.

 These cities and states were met with fierce opposition from the Reagan administration, which responded by imposing strict rules on public contracting.

-One of these rules was an all-out ban on local hire, which prohibited cities and states from using federally-funded public contracts to create jobs in local communities.
+One of these rules was an all-out ban on local hire, which prohibits cities and states from using federally-funded public contracts to create jobs in local communities.
+For example, if a city wanted to guarantee that a certain percentage of jobs created through a federally-funded contract were set aside for their residents, they would be prevented from doing so or risk losing their funding.

 It doesn’t have to be this way.